-Marlene is a sophomore at Columbia University majoring in Biology.
+Marlene is a junior at Columbia University majoring in Biology.
 After getting recruited to golf for the Columbia Women’s Golf team, she jumped right into premedical studies and participated in two neuro-based research labs.
 She has been personally affected by Alzheimer’s and dementia, and knows its effects outside of a solely clinical setting.
 With her interests specifically in neurobiology, Marlene found that working with Alzheimers patients was the perfect way to give back to the community and satisfy her passion for neuroscience.
 As Columbia’s Chapter President, she hopes to integrate her experience with her science background to make a difference in the quality of life of those affected by Alzheimer’s.

 Hector Saul Medrano